dgerabagi/data-curation-environment/flattened_repo.md

 ### Onboarding / Cycle 0
 1.  **Start (No Workspace):** User opens VS Code with no folder open.
     *   **Highlight:** The **DCE icon** in the Activity Bar pulses.
+    *   **Note:** Direct animation of Activity Bar icons is not supported by the VS Code API.
+This step is a design goal that cannot be implemented with current technology.
+The guided workflow will begin at the next step.

 2.  **Open PCPP (Welcome View):** User clicks the DCE icon, opening the PCPP to the "Welcome" / "Onboarding" view.
     *   **Highlight:** The **Project Scope `textarea`** pulses.